isomerpages/moe-yuyingsec/pages/Terms of Use.md

 ## Privacy Policy
-Click [here](https://www.yuyingsec.moe.edu.sg/privacy/) to review this Web Site Privacy Statement.
+Click [here](https://www.yuyingsec.moe.edu.sg/privacy/)to review this Web Site Privacy Statement.

 Restrictions on Use of Materials
 -------------------------------